Engineering and Technology Management

 All thesis and non-thesis ETM students have four additional degree requirements:

-- Communications Seminar: All ETM students are required to attend a two-day communications seminar in their first fall semester of study.
+- Communications workshop: All ETM students are required to attend a two-day communications seminar in their first fall semester of study.
 The seminar provides students with a comprehensive approach to good quality communication skills, including presentation proficiency, organizational skills, professional writing skills, meeting management, as well as other professional communication abilities.
 The communications seminar is designed to better prepare students for the ETM learning experience, as well as their careers in industry.

 - Undergraduate degree, preferably a Bachelor of Science in engineering or applied science.